-The Milligan Men Ensemble is designed to offer the men of Milligan College the opportunity to participate in the vocal performances in the surrounding area and a spring tour in other portions of the United States.
-The music presented by the choir is composed of a gentle mix of religious, secular and a capella numbers.
+The Chorale is designed to offer students of Milligan College the opportunity to participate in vocal performances in the surrounding area.
+The music presented by the choir is composed of a gentle mix of religious, secular and a cappella numbers.
+This is a group of approximately 40 committed young men and women who praise God through music.
+Membership in the Chorale is open to anyone by audition; it meets to practice two afternoons per week.